-WellBe is a media company focused on the intersection between wellness and healthcare.
+WellBe is a media company and lifestyle brand focused on the intersection between wellness and healthcare.
 We want to inform, inspire, and empower you to take control of your health and demand a system that supports you.

 According to the Centers for Disease Control and Prevention (CDC), about half of all Americans have at least one chronic disease—from chronic pain to autoimmune disease to type 2 diabetes.
 The crippling amount of time and money spent on chronic disease care is not inevitable.
 We have the tools now to live long, disease-free lives.
 To truly reverse the chronic disease epidemic, we need wellness.
 Right now.
 Everywhere.